If you find vskill useful, give it a star on GitHub→

 Source types:

-Repo + pluginnpx vskill install --repo anton-abyzov/vskill --plugin frontend
+Repo + pluginnpx vskill@latest install --repo anton-abyzov/vskill --plugin frontend

 Auto-detection